verdinjoshua1982/resources.data.gov/pages/strategy.md

 Design, and a Learning Culture.

-[Federal Data Strategy Practices](https://strategy.data.gov/practices/) are goals designed to inform and guide agency actions to improve the government’s approach to data stewardship and use.
+[Federal Data Strategy Practices](https://strategy.data.gov/practices/) are goals designed to inform and guide agency actions to improve the Government’s approach to data stewardship and use.

-[Federal Data Strategy Action Plan](https://strategy.data.gov/action-plan/) describes specific government-wide and agency commitments supporting the Federal Data Strategy.
+[Federal Data Strategy Action Plan](https://strategy.data.gov/action-plan/) describes specific Government-wide and agency commitments supporting the Federal Data Strategy.